 What is Oral Hygiene?

 Dental hygiene is a part of dental care, which implies that we keep our oral cavity as clean as possible without cavities or gum disease issues.
+A daily oral health routine is necessary for our oral care.
+We tend to think that we know everything about hygiene and caring for our teeth or gums, but how much do we actually know?
 Unfortunately, hygiene is usually taken for granted or neglected.

 Inadequate oral hygiene is also associated with these health concerns: